 Captain America was created in 1940 by Joe Simon and Jack Kirby as a reaction to World War Two: Steve Rogers undergoes an Army experimental treatment and becomes a super-soldier sent off to battle Hitler, with his boy sidekick Bucky Barnes.
 Simon and Kirby were only on the very popular comic they created for the first ten issues before disputes with Timely publisher Martin Goodman sent them elsewhere, but the character has become the most enduring patriotic hero in comics.
 Most of the logos designed in the early years of comics have no real provenance, only guesses as to their designers, but this one is different.
 Joe Simon is still with us, and he has claimed creative credit for the original Cap logos.
 At least, that’s what I recall reading in an interview with him that I can’t track down.
 I checked with Mark Evanier, and he concurs, so I’m happy to give Mr. Simon credit for this and the next logo.
 The partnership of Simon and Kirby is somewhat mysterious, in that both could draw, and the division of labor between them was fluid depending on need, but with Captain America Simon says he came up with the original idea, though Kirby’s impact as penciller and perhaps co-designer of the characters should not be overlooked.
-Simon may have helped with the inks and lettering, and he seems to have been, at least in the early days, the guy who put the package together, so creating logos would fall into that area.
+Simon may have helped with the inks, and he seems to have been, at least in the early days, the guy who put the package together, so creating logos would fall into that area.
 Whether he turned in a finished cover with all the elements on it I’m not sure, but he may have.

 Let’s look at this first Cap logo.
 The letterforms are very square and blocky with only slightly rounded corners on the C, P and R. The other thing that stands out to me is the slight angles on the ends of the horizontal strokes of the C’s and E. It’s a natural fit with the A’s to the right of each C, and a form I came to myself in similar situations, but it might be unique for the time, can’t remember seeing any other early logo with that feature.
 Below the letters a wide black drop-shadow adds a three-dimensional pop off the flag-like banner behind, and two groups of three stars over each A reinforce the flag-imagery.
 This is a very effective logo, heroic and patriotic without overdoing it.
 The balance between the smaller CAPTAIN and larger AMERICA also works well.
 The small, thin word COMICS looks like an afterthought, just in case buyers might not know what the book was, but it fits fine in the banner.